MonoUNet: A Robust Tiny Neural Network for Automated Knee Cartilage Segmentation on Point-of-Care Ultrasound Devices: Results

 \subsection{Clinical utility of the automated segmentations}

-Fig.~\ref{fig:bland_altman} shows the Bland-Altman plots comparing the average cartilage thickness and intensity outcomes of both the manual and MonoUNet segmentations.
-For average cartilage thickness, there was excellent reliability between the manual and MonoUNet segmentations (ICC\(_{2,k}\) = 0.96 [0.93, 0.97]), mean bias (2.00\%, 95\% limits of agreement: \(-8.86\%\) to \(12.86\%\)), and a statistically significant but weak proportional bias (\(R^2 = 0.030\), \(p = 0.030\)).
-For average echo intensity, there was excellent reliability between the manual and MonoUNet segmentations (ICC\(_{2,k}\) = 0.99 [0.99, 0.99]), mean bias (0.80\%, 95\% limits of agreement: \(-5.12\%\) to \(6.72\%\)), and no significant proportional bias (\(R^2 = 0.008\), \(p = 0.251\)).
+Fig.~\ref{fig:bland_altman} shows Bland-Altman plots comparing the average cartilage thickness and intensity outcomes of both the manual and MonoUNet segmentations.
+For average cartilage thickness, there was excellent reliability between the manual and MonoUNet segmentations with ICC\(_{2,k}\) = 0.96 (95\% CI [0.93, 0.97]), mean bias of 2.00\% (95\% LOA [\(-8.86\%\), \(12.86\%\)]), and a statistically significant but weak proportional bias (\(R^2 = 0.030\), \(p = 0.030\)).
+For average echo intensity, there was excellent reliability between the manual and MonoUNet segmentations with ICC\(_{2,k}\) = 0.99 (95\% CI [0.99, 0.99]), mean bias of 0.80\% (95\% LOA [\(-5.12\%\), \(6.72\%\)]), and no significant proportional bias (\(R^2 = 0.008\), \(p = 0.251\)).